cthoyt/flask-dance-with-redirects/README.md

 to handle URL redirects when doing the OAuth2 dance for you.

 First, you'll need to get API credentials for ORCID at https://orcid.org/developer-tools and set up a redirect for https://0.0.0.0:8775/login/orcid/authorized.
+You can swap out many different OAuth2 sources by using Flask-Dance - ORCID is just for demo purposes.

 Second, you'll need to clone the repository, install requirements, and create security credentials to get your local server to (begrudgingly) run HTTPS: